courtois-neuromod/ds_prep/eyetracking/README.md

 - converts gaze.pldata files to .npz format (to process in numpy independently of pupil labs classes)
 - exports plots of gaze and pupil positions over time (per run) to QC each run (flag camera freezes, missing pupils, excessive drift, etc)

-To lauch on elm, just specify the name of the dataset directory under /unf/eyetracker dataset\
+To lauch on elm, specify the name of the dataset directory under /unf/eyetracker dataset\
 e.g.,
 ```bash
 ./eyetracking/bids_scripts/launch_etprep_step1.sh triplets